hassnain-kazmi/hassnain-kazmi/README.md

 🎓 **Currently pursuing a Master’s in Computer Science**
 💻 **Working as a Full-Stack Software Engineer (Working Student)**
-🤖 Interested in how **AI integrates into real-world software systems**
+🤖 Interested in how **AI/ML integrates into real-world software systems**
 🛠️ Passionate about **scalable systems, clean architectures, and practical software engineering**
 🚀 Open to **full-time Software Engineering roles**